angular-schule/angular-cli-ghpages/README.md

 > ℹ️ You can always use the [--dry-run](#dry-run) option to verify if your configuration is right.

----

-<a id="configuration-file-def-1">1.</a> In kebab case, all letters are written in lower case and the words are separated by a hyphen or minus sign.
-"Kebab Case" becomes "kebab-case". [↩](#configuration-file-mark-1)

-<a id="configuration-file-def-2">2.</a> Lower camel case (part of CamelCase) is a naming convention in which a name is formed of multiple words that are joined together as a single word with the first letter of each of the multiple words (except the first one) capitalized within the new word that forms the name.
-"Lower Camel Case" becomes "lowerCamelCase" [↩](#configuration-file-mark-2)

 ## 🏁 Next milestones <a name="milestones"></a>